The lower realms

 The general cause for an animal rebirth is the foggy mind and close-minded bewilderment.
 Specifically things like lacking respect for spiritual mentors or religious objects—Dharma books and things like that.
 In other words, out of our ignorance, mistreating or ignoring the virtues of other things, or having an aversion to the Dharma.
 Again, you can see how that is a very ignorant mind—the Dharma is here and the person runs the other way.

-Another possible cause for an animal rebirth is blind indulgence and very animal-like behavior.
+Another possible cause for an animal rebirth is indulgence and very animal-like behavior.
 You can see that some human beings act worse than animals.
 If we have a hard time imagining human beings being born as animals, just look at how some human beings act although they have a human body.
 Some of them really act worse than animals, so it doesn’t seem like that big of a jump to get a body that matches their mental state, does it?

 Reflections on the lower realms